NUM-Forschungsdatenplattform/num-portal-webapp/docs/04_projects/02_projects_editor/02_projects_editor.md

 ```

 A dialog window will then open in which you can make your selection.
 To do this, click on the respective plus symbol.
-As soon as a parameter is selected, the symbol changes to a tick.
-If you click the tick again, the symbol changes back to a plus and the return parameter is no longer selected.
+As soon as a researcher is selected, the symbol changes to a tick.
+If you click the tick again, the symbol changes back to a plus and the researcher is no longer selected.

 ```{figure} images/project_researchers_selection.png